Silwan necropolis: Significance

 The Silwan necropolis is an archaeological site of major significance.
 In the 19th century, it contained some forty rock-cut tombs of distinguished caliber, of which most were still preserved by the late 1960s.
 The inscriptions found on three of the tombs are in Hebrew.

-The architecture of the tombs and the manner of burial is different "from anything known from contemporary Palestine.
+The architecture of the tombs and the manner of burial is different "from anything known from contemporary Israel.
 Elements such as entrances located high above the surface, gabled ceilings, straight ceilings with a cornice, trough-shaped resting-places with pillows, above-ground tombs, and inscriptions engraved on the facade appear only here."
 The stone benches on which bodies were laid out and the small square entrance doors are similar to those found elsewhere in Judah.
 David Ussishkin believes that the architectural similarity to building styles of the Phoenician cities validates the Biblical description of Phoenician influence on the Israelite kingdoms.

 If the ancient Israelite kingdoms followed the practice of other west-Semitic kingdoms, the kings themselves would have been buried within the city walls, underneath the royal palace.
 The scholarly consensus is that the royal palace stood on the opposite hill to the west.

 Types of tombs at Silwan necropolis

 There are three different types of tombs in the Silwan necropolis, each type concentrated in one specific area.

 Seven of the tombs feature gabled ceilings and extremely fine stonework.
 Ussishkin describes them as "among the most beautifully rock-cut tombs known in the Jerusalem area even when compared with tombs of later periods."
 In contrast with the extensive family tombs of later periods, these are for single or double burials, with only one of the seven having room for three bodies.
 Later destruction has effaced the original doorways.

 A second tomb type described by Ussishkin has flat ceilings and 1, 2 or 3 chambers of well-dressed stone carefully squared into spacious rooms.
 One features a rear chamber of especially "impressive" scale and quality.

 There are tombs combining characteristics of the two described here above.

-The third type consists of just three "magnificent" monolith tombs, now located in the northern part of the village.
+The third type consists of just three "magnificent" monolith tombs, now located in the northern part of the Israeli settlement.
 These have been carved out of the cliff to create free-standing buildings above the underground burial chambers.
 Hebrew inscriptions survive on these three tombs; these are the only ancient inscriptions that survive in Silwan.

 The following are the three monolith tombs: